 Tara grew up in a suburb outside of Chicago.
 With a smirk, Tara remark that their hometown of Schaumburg is primarily known for having a massive mall.
 When asked about their early life and why they always wanted to teach, Tara starts talking about high school—a fitting place to start given the central role schools have played in their life.

-Tara first recalls a teacher, Mary Lopez, who taught US History at her large public school.
+Tara first recalls a teacher, Mary Lopez, who taught US History at their large public school.
 Mary was the first teacher who really talked to Tara outside of class.
 The thoughtful conversations Tara recalls having outside of class with their history teacher probably weren’t the norm in a school with 2,500 kids.
 “It’s pretty powerful to build relationships with adults at that age," Tara notes.
 "Having teachers that care about you makes you want to work hard."
 Tara is on the other side of this equation now, relishing in all the opportunities a school like Mid-Pen gives teachers to make meaningful connections with students.

 High school was also the place where Tara became a social activist.
 Tara’s action was, as it is now, propelled by issues they care deeply about: feminism, politics, and education equity.
-It’s hard not to picture Tara being mature relative to her high school peers, an intuition reinforced by the fact that during a high school summer they “hooked up with a feminist group of women in their 30’s and 40’s.”
+It’s hard not to picture Tara being mature relative to their high school peers, an intuition reinforced by the fact that during a high school summer they “hooked up with a feminist group of women in their 30’s and 40’s.”
 Before travelling with the group to take part in the March for Women’s Lives in Washington DC, they had to convince their mother that the cause was worth missing school for.

 Tara matriculated at the University of Illinois, Chicago, where they pursued a double major in English Education and Gender and Women’s Studies.
 In college, Tara met their future wife, Gabrielle, while working in the Department of Gender and Women’s Studies.
 Gabrielle and Tara went on to serve as co-presidents of Feminist United, a feminist group on campus.